-SUSTAINABILITY/POLICE WITBDRAWAL
+SUSTAINABILITY/POLICE WITHDRAWAL

-The area has had no beat officer since mid January of this year, as I have been conducting other duties.
-I do still have contact with community groups, residents and shop owners, who have reported that there are no problems.
-I have had occasion to drive through the area and there have been no youths loitering outside the chip shop.
+The area had no beat officer from mid January of 2002 throughout the whole of that year, as I was conducting other duties, within Central Division.
+However, during that time I still maintained contact with community groups, residents and shop owners, who reported that there were no problems.
+I also had occasion to drive through the area and there were no youths loitering outside the chip shop.